litanli/mlflow-deco/README.md

 And it adds a few missing and QOL features:

 - Detects if you're inside a repo, and sets the repoURL, branch and commit hash as tags of the Run.
 If your working tree is dirty, it generates a `diff.patch` and logs it as an artifact.
 - Runs conda-pack https://conda.github.io/conda-pack/ on your current conda environment.
 If that fails, it resorts to `conda env export`.
 Environment yamls are notoriously bad at recreating large environments, by bad I mean `conda create` takes forever. `conda-pack` runs a bit slower but when it's time to recreate an environment, it's fast.
-However, conda-pack fails when the environment contains pip _and_ conda installations of the same packages.
+However, conda-pack fails when the environment contains pip _and_ conda installations of the same packages, so if conda-pack fails, consider whether this is the case.
 - If you're running from a Jupyter notebook, it sets the source as the path to your notebook and your notebook name.
 - Creates a new MLflow Experiment if the experiment name you provide doesn't currently exist.